ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 ### Intune - co-management

-Co-management provides the ability to manage devices via SCCM and Intune.
+Co-management provides the ability to manage devices via MECM and Intune.

-For a deployment to be enabled for co-management, devices must be Azure AD joined, be enrolled in Intune and have the SCCM client installed.
+For a deployment to be enabled for co-management, devices must be Azure AD joined, be enrolled in Intune and have the MECM client installed.

-Once co-management is enabled, management tasks such as compliance policies, Windows Update policies, resource access policies, and endpoint protection, can be moved from SCCM management over to Intune as required.
+Once co-management is enabled, management tasks such as compliance policies, Windows Update policies, resource access policies, and endpoint protection, can be moved from MECM management over to Intune as required.

 Microsoft cloud-hosted services offer the benefit of maintaining cadence with the latest technology updates from Microsoft with reduced effort required by IT BAU teams.
 Microsoft Intune and Microsoft's co-management strategy is constantly evolving with additional services published regularly.